metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 For this purpose we implemented a possibility to start kubernetes clusters in such a manner.
 This is called isolated cluster.

+## Design Choices

+TODO: describe which options we discussed and why we ended up with the current approach

 ## Network Design

 In order to be able to restrict ingress and egress internet traffic, but still make it possible to create a working kubernetes cluster we implemented the following network design.

 - All strictly required container images are mirrored to a registry which is only accessible from the kubernetes clusters.
 - DNS and NTP Servers are produced alongside the registry.
-- The containerd configuration on every worker node is configured to pull all of the strictly required container images from this private registry mirror,
+- The `containerd` configuration on every worker node is configured to pull all of the strictly required container images from this private registry mirror.
 - DNS and NTP configuration is also adopted to use the DNS and NTP Servers on this private environment.
-- A list of networks which are allowed to reach is managed, this list reflects the network of the cloud provider and is not modifiable by the cluster user.
+- A list of networks which are allowed to reach is managed, this list reflects the networks of the cloud provider and is not modifiable by the cluster user.
 This list usually contains the internet prefixes of the provider and one or more RFC address ranges.

 ![Network Design](isolated-kubernetes.drawio.svg)